 who has served more than one-half of a term shall be credited with having served that term.

-The general membership shall be notified if a chairperson is asked to serve more than two

-years in a row.
+In the event that the position cannot be filled for the following term, the

+Executive Committee may at this point, nominate the current chairperson to remain in the

+position for the following year.
+For subsequent terms exceeding three years, a 2/3 majority

+vote by the Executive Committee will be required.

 Section 3.
 The Executive Committee may remove (by majority vote) a chairperson for failure to perform